Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Comparatively, United charges a minimum of 17,500 miles, with 19,300 miles being a common requirement from some major airports.
 American Airlines prices hover around 17,500 miles one-way, though you can find flights for as cheap as 10,000 miles through AA's dynamic award pricing.
 You also can use British Airways Avios on nonstop American Airlines and Alaska routes for good value.

-If you have Flying Blue miles and prefer to fly Delta or SkyTeam partner Aeromexico, using your miles for a trip to Mexico may be a decent bet.
+If you have Flying Blue miles and prefer to fly Delta or SkyTeam partner Aeromexico, however, using your miles for a trip to Mexico may be a decent bet.

-Economy class awards between the contiguous U.S. and Colombia
+Economy-class awards between the contiguous U.S. and Colombia

 Flying Blue awards start at 17,500 miles for a one-way economy ticket to Bogota, Colombia, with rates climbing the further north or west you go in the U.S. Prices are decent in the Midwest or Northeast.
 You'll pay 20,500 miles for the nonstop out of New York (JFK) — not bad for a six-hour international flight.
 Using Flying Blue miles for this route is a good bet considering the distance flown.
 Taxes and surcharges for this route are pretty reasonable at about $45.